arcalot/arcalot.github.io/docs/arcaflow/workflows/flow-control.md

     plugin_output: !wait-optional $.steps.my_step.outputs.success
 ```

-If `my_step` is enabled and has an output, it will be present in the `plugin_output` field of the `workflow_success` output.
+If `my_step` is enabled and has an output, it will be present in the `plugin_output` field of the `workflow_success`
+output.
 Otherwise, the `workflow_success` output will not include the `plugin_output` field.
-The output will wait for the plugin to finish, if enabled.
+The output will wait
+for the plugin to finish, if enabled.

 ##### How to use `!soft-optional`

 !!! warning
     This feature is not recommended for most use cases.

 The `!soft-optional` tag creates the loosest type of dependency.
-The output will __not__ wait for the step to finish or fail.
-This feature is only intended for fields that you want to get the output for if they succeed, but you are okay with it not being present if it doesn't finish.
+The output will __not__ wait for the step to finish
+or fail.
+In the event that the step referenced with the `!soft-optional` tag does not finish by the time the other
+dependencies resolve, or if it crashes or is disabled, the field will be left out of the output.

-The example used in `!wait-optional` would not work with `!soft-optional` because the output would immediately resolve without the `plugin_output` field.
-A second dependency is required to ensure the output resolves at a reasonable time.
+The example used in `!wait-optional` would not work with `!soft-optional` because the output would immediately
+resolve without the `plugin_output` field.
+A second dependency is required to ensure the output does not resolve immediately.

 ```yaml title="workflow.yaml"
 version: v0.2.0